Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students will listen to a song while completing a painting activity.
-Students will collaborate to paint a list of descriptive words on their canvases based on the song.
-Considering the song lyrics as poetry, students will analyze the song, focusing on descriptive language and sensory details.
-Students will then create their own poems modeled after the song lyrics.
-Throughout this lesson, students will focus on various modes of communication and how different media affect understanding and interpretation.
-While this lesson is currently aligned only to 8th grade standards, it would be appropriate to teach in grades 6th through 11th, adjusting standards as needed.
+In this lesson, students listen to a song while completing a painting activity.
+They collaborate to paint a list of descriptive words on their canvases based on the song.
+Considering the song lyrics as poetry, students analyze the song, focusing on descriptive language and sensory details.
+Students then create their own poems modeled after the song lyrics.
+Throughout this lesson, students focus on various modes of communication and how different media affect understanding and interpretation.

 Essential Question(s)